 Seattle Times is the preeminent news source in Seattle and all of the Pacific Northwest.
 For newcomers looking to stay abreast of local news and national headlines, the Times has you covered.
 The app also gives you access to trending topics, entertainment news, and sports updates for local teams like the Mariners, Seahawks, and Sounders.
 Their Pacific NW Magazine offers some stellar suggestions for weekend trips and other happenings around the region.

 As with most news sources these days, you’ll find that this Seattle news app lets you read 15 articles for free every month.
 For unlimited access to articles, you can sign up for a monthly plan at a cost of $9.99 per month.
-The same digital subscription also gives you unlimited desktop access and a Print Replica copy (especially a scan of the day’s paper).
+The same digital subscription also gives you unlimited desktop access and a Print Replica copy (essentially a scan of the day’s paper).

 Alternatively, you can also look into the locals-only Seattle Dating App.
 This homegrown dating app has a few more bells and whistles than your mainstream one including filtering by height and neighborhood, and coordinating availability by sharing your schedule.